-Most dryer manufacturers, such as Maytag, recommend that residential dryer ducts be cleaned every year or two for fire-prevention and energy-saving reasons.
-Some dryers require cleaning even more frequently due to heavy use or unusual duct construction.
+Most dryer manufacturers recommend that residential dryer vents be cleaned every year or two to prevent fires.
+Some insurance companies even require it.
+Some dryer ducts need cleaning even more frequently due to their structure or amount of use.

 Clothes dryers are the biggest fire hazard in the home, primarily due to lint buildup in the dryer ductwork and failure to clean the airways and ducts.
 According to the Insurance Journal, “failure to clean” is the number one cause of dryer fires.
 Proper dryer duct cleaning, also known as dryer vent cleaning, can prevent many of these fires.